alhabibhasan/AmbulanceServiceSimulator/README.md

 <li> To get a non-optimised result do this: optic-clp.exe -N theDomainFile.pddl theProblemFile.pddl </li>
 </ol>

-NB: The planner uses a lot of RAM, so at times you may not ba able to get a fully optimised result.
+NB: The planner uses a lot of RAM, so at times you may not be able to get a fully optimised result.
 In such cases I would recommend opting for the non-optimised result.